AbuzarF/Credit-Risk-resampling/README.md

 ## Summary

 ### Which one seems to perform best?
 How do you know it performs best?
-#### Keeping in view, Model 2 performed better.
+#### Model 2 performed better if we compare both models.
 The balanced accuracy score improved from 0.95204 to 0.99367 and the recall for high risk loans also improved from 0.91 to 0.99.
-#### However, when considering the precision scores, Model 1 performed slightly better(0.85), then 0.84 in Model 2.
-The overall performance of Model 2 is better.
-But when comparing the pecision scores, Model 1 appeared to work better because the precision score is more important.
+However, when comparing precision scores, Model 1 performed slightly better 0.85 then 0.84 in Model 2 as precision score considered more important.

 ## Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
 #### The answer is Yes.
 It is important to predict '1's  accurately as it represents hig risk loans.
 It would be costly to flag a high risk loans as non-risky.
 The overall performance of the precision score gain importance to  look at.